godotengine/godot-docs/getting_started/step_by_step/ui_introduction_to_the_ui_system.rst

 If you build tools, you might need all of the containers.
 But for most games, a handful will be enough:

--  MarginContainer, to add margins around part of the UI
+-  MarginContainer, to add margins around parts of the UI
 -  CenterContainer, to center its children in its bounding box
 -  VboxContainer and HboxContainer, to arrange UI elements in rows or columns